espressif/esp-idf/docs/en/api-guides/jtag-debugging/using-debugger.rst

     Save this file in the current directory.

-    For more details on what's inside ``gdbinit`` file, see :ref:`jtag-debugging-tip-debugger-startup-commands`
+    For more details on what is inside ``gdbinit`` file, see :ref:`jtag-debugging-tip-debugger-startup-commands`

 .. highlight:: bash